jithyan/blog/_posts/reducing-re-renders.md

 From our observations, our goal is that:

-- `FancyNumberListFormatter` should only re-render when its prop `numberList` changes.
+- `NumberListFormatter` should only re-render when its prop `numberList` changes.
 - `MySpecialCounterComponent` only re-renders when its prop `config` changes.

 And that's where `memo` comes in.
 We just memoize a function component so that it caches the elements it returns, only refreshing it once its props changes.